fanglingsu/vimb/commands.md

 ## zoom

-[N]zoomin, [N]zoomout
+[N]zoomin, [N]zi
+: Zoom N steps in of the current page - effects only the text.

+[N]zoomout, [N]zo
-: Zoom N steps in or out of the current page - effects only the text.
+: Zoom N steps out of the current page - effects only the text.

-[N]zoominfull, [N]zoomoutfull
+[N]zoominfull, [N]zif
+: Zoom N steps in of the current page - effecting all elements.

+[N]zoomoutfull, [N]zof
-: Zoom N steps in or out of the current page - effecting all elements.
+: Zoom N steps out of the current page - effecting all elements.

-zoomreset
+zoomreset, zr
 : Reset the zoomlevel to the default value.

 ## history